sword-swx-coe/cam-bundle/README.md

 source ../cam-bundle/env-setup/gnu-derecho.sh
 ```

 This is assuming your default shell is bash.
 If you use tcsh, then you would source the gnu-derecho.csh script instead.
 We have borrowed these scripts and modules from the [MPAS team at NCAR](https://github.com/JCSDA/mpas-bundle), who run JEDI on Derecho regularly.
-You can read the README file in that maps-bundle link for more tips on how to build and test a jedi bundle on Derecho.
+You can read the README file in that MPAS-bundle link for more tips on how to build and test a jedi bundle on Derecho.

 You have source this environment file every time you build and/or run JEDI.